 - An applicant has the right to appeal any decision of the Development Officer, including a refusal, or approval with conditions.
 The public can also appeal any decision by a Development Officer, typically where a decision involves the use of discretion or variance of a regulation.

-- Appeals are formally made to the .
+- Appeals are formally made to the Subdivision and Development Appeal Board (SDAB).

 - The decision of the SDAB can be appealed to the Court of Appeal, but only on a point of law or jurisdiction.

-This directive stipulates that an application for a development permit for a new building that will be larger than 47 sq. meters (506 sq. ft), or an addition to or an alteration of an existing building that will result in the building being larger than 47 sq. meters (506 sq. ft) must:
+This directive stipulates that any development permit application for a new building that will be larger than 47 sq. meters (506 sq. ft), or an addition to or an alteration of an existing building that will result in the building being larger than 47 sq. meters (506 sq. ft) must:

-- Use the to fulfil the Energy Resources Conservation Board’s (ERCB’s) requirements stipulated in Directive 079 to identify the location or confirm the absence of any abandoned wells.
-The wells must be located within the parcel on which the building is to be constructed, or in the case of an addition, presently exists.
+- Use the GeoDiscover Map to identify the location or confirm the absence of any abandoned wells.
+The wells must be located within the parcel on which the building is to be constructed, or in the case of an addition, presently exists

-Applicants can sign and include the Abandoned Wells Confirmation Form with their development application, if they have determined no abandoned wells are located on the property they are trying to develop.
+Applicants can sign and include the Abandoned Wells Confirmation Form with their development application (hardcopy), if they have determined no abandoned wells are located on the property they are trying to develop.